 Step 5: Add Letters Or Symbols

 There are soooo many ways to do this: stencils, free-hand, puffy paint (which is a surprisingly awesome technique), or pre-made wood/cardboard lettering.
+Your DIY pallet art can be whatever you want it to be!
 I painted a cardboard cutout I found at Hobby Lobby, then superglued it on.